ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 you can revisit this screen later and adjust the guidelines as needed.

 == SEO Settings ==
-The SEO meta box appears when editing posts, pages and taxonomy terms.
+The SEO meta box appears when editing posts, pages, any public custom post types and taxonomy terms.
 In the **SEO Settings** tab you can enter a custom title and description, toggle `noindex` or `nofollow`, and upload an Open Graph image.
 Click **Select Image** to open the WordPress media library and choose a picture for the `og:image` and